"Hi, I'm a Mac." "And I'm a PC."

 It only failed to gain traction in the United Kingdom (and behind the Iron Curtain), where the dirt-cheap Sinclair ZX Spectrum proved to be extremely popular and pretty much started the computer business in England.
 In the East Bloc it was the

 home computer, as it was extremely easy to implement it had none of the custom chips of the C64.
 Just don't ask which one is better.

 As for other computers, the Apple IIc updated the older IIe and is fondly remembered by schoolchildren of the 1980s, and the IBM PC continued to climb in market share, obtained features such as color graphics, and was cloned by other companies.
+Apple also released their first GUI-driven computer, the Lisa during this war, and while it didn't make much traction due to its absurdly high price, it nevertheless gave the company valuable experience for their next product.
 In Japan MSX

 reigned supreme, though towards the end of this period much more powerful (but still Japan-exclusive